khazali/MCPricer/README.md

 ## Quotes
 “Every problem is a gift.
 Without them we wouldn’t grow” – Tony Robbins.

-I never refuse a good problem, which MCPricer was surely one of them.
+I never refused a good problem, which APIServer was surely one of them.
 When I have a challenge, I feel alive.
-How abou you?
+How about you?